akshoku/price_reg/README.md

 Bengaluru House Price Prediction.
 Regression problem.

 # Business Use
-A company can use this model to predict what should be the approximate price of the house in question if one wants to sell the house (or even buy one).
+A company can use this model to predict what should be the approximate price of the house in question if a customer wants to sell or buy a house.

 # Note
 Use this link to view notebook : https://nbviewer.org/github/akshoku/price_reg/blob/main/Akshit_proj_ben_final.ipynb